Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

 The conclusion in \cite{codingrate, thirdorder} showed that for channels with capacity $C$, the instantaneous maximum coding rate (in bits per $N$ channel uses) with $\gamma$, $N$, and $\epsilon$, can be expressed as

-where $V[n]$ is the channel dispersion, and $O(1)$ is the error term that is bounded for large $N$ and \RV{may be related to $\gamma$ and $\epsilon$} at the receiver \cite{codingrate}.\footnote{Note that there is no existing work presenting \RV{a general conclusion} on whether the error term is bounded for $\gamma$.
-We will discuss this \RV{in Section II-B}.} For the AWGN channel, we omit the index $n$.
-According to \cite{thirdorder}, the maximum coding rate (in bits per $N$ channel uses) for a given $\epsilon$, $N$, and $\gamma$ for the AWGN channel is given by
+where $V[n]$ is the channel dispersion, and $O(1)$ is the error term that is bounded for large $N$ and may be related to $\gamma$ and $\epsilon$ at the receiver \cite{codingrate}.\footnote{Note that there is no existing work presenting a general conclusion on whether the error term is bounded for $\gamma$.
+We will discuss this in Section II-B.} For the AWGN channel, we omit the index $n$.
+According to \cite{thirdorder}, the maximum coding rate (in bits per $N$ channel uses) for a given $\epsilon$, $N$, and $\gamma$ for the AWGN channel is presented in Eq. \eqref{c1}, which is located at the bottom of this page.
+In Eq. \eqref{c1}, we call $G(N,\gamma,\epsilon)$ error term function.
+For the given $\gamma$ and $\epsilon$, $G(N,\gamma,\epsilon)$ satisfies \cite{thirdorder} Moreover, given the channel gain $|h[n]|^2$, the maximum coding rate (in bits per $N$ channel uses) with $\epsilon$, $N$, and $\gamma$ for the fading channel is given in Eq. \eqref{c2}, which is presented at the bottom of this page.
+For simplicity, we define $\tilde{R}^{\epsilon}_{N}[n]=R^{\epsilon}_{N}[n]-G(N,|h[n]|^2\gamma,\epsilon)$, which is called normal approximation in \cite{codingrate}.